Nivitus/Nivitus/README.md

 💻 &nbsp;AI Engineer at SparkCognition. 🛠 \
 🎓 &nbsp;Completed my Master of Computer Applications in 2021.\
 🌱 &nbsp;Working in the field of Applied Deep learning 💪 and Computer vision.\
-🤖 Enthusiast in Self Driving Cars 🚗 and Robotics. \
+🔥 Enthusiast in Self Driving Cars 🚘 and Robotics 🤖. \
 💬 &nbsp;Feel free to reach out to me for projects, or just for some interesting discussion. \
 👯 Open to collaborate